 Typically, Extensions are used in one of the following ways:

 - Registering a specific renderer that interjects the creation process of the DOM (as shown in the example above).
 This technique allows you to make system-wide modifications even before the page is fully rendered.
 However, a disadvantage of this method is that the DOM is not fully stable and can continue changing as the process continues.

-When you create a new extension, the default code on the New Extension page prompts you to use one of these techniques to write the extension.
-For more details, refer to Working with Extensions in the Admin Console.
+When you create a new Extension, the default code on the New Extension page prompts you to use one of these techniques to write the Extension.
+For more details, see Working with Extensions.